Ethiopian Civil War: Background

+War

 1970s

+At the start of the 1970s numerous parallel and interlocking trends across the empire were converging against the old feudal order, though had yet to coalesce into a well organized oppositional force.
+Working class Ethiopians had become increasingly dissatisfied with low wages and inflation, while the educated middle class of society were angered by poor governance and stunted advancement.

+In Eritrea province, armed resistance against imperial rule was rapidly escalating, but the independence movements were divided into the rivaling Eritrean Liberation Front (ELF) and Eritrean Peoples Liberation Front (EPLF).
+In the Ogaden and Bale region, attacks by Somali insurgents were beginning to escalate.
+Elsewhere within the empire, spontaneous peasant uprising began proliferating and students were organized into underground organizations in urban areas across Ethiopia.

+The Ethiopian imperial army itself began protesting grievances to the government as the morale of its forces began to break down in Eritrea and the Ogaden.
+By the early 1970s, with multiplying regional revolts and an economic downturn, many army units became rebellious as their living conditions worsened.
+By 1973, many observers recognized that the army held the true power behind the throne, and it was widely expected that the military would take control upon the emperor's death.
+The military mutinies that triggered the 1974 Ethiopian Revolution began with demands for better working conditions and wages for troops stationed in remote regions like Ogaden, Negele, and western Eritrea.

 Ethiopian Revolution

 On 12 September 1974, Haile Selassie and his government were overthrown by the Derg, a non-ideological committee of low-ranking officers and enlisted men in the Ethiopian Army who became the ruling military junta.
 On 21 March 1975, the Derg abolished the monarchy and adopted Marxism–Leninism as their official ideology, establishing themselves as a provisional government for the process of building a socialist state in Ethiopia.
 The Crown Prince went into exile in London, where several other members of the House of Solomon lived, while other members who were in Ethiopia at the time of the revolution were imprisoned.
 Haile Selassie, his daughter by his first marriage Princess Ijigayehu, his sister Princess Tenagnework, and many of his nephews, nieces, close relatives, and in-laws were among those detained.
-On 27 August 1975, Haile Selassie died under mysterious circumstances in detention at the National Palace in Addis Ababa.
+On 27 August 1975, Haile Selassie was killed by Ethiopian military officers in the National Palace in Addis Ababa.
 That year, most industries and private urban real estate holdings were nationalized by the Derg regime.
 The assets of the former royal family were all seized and were nationalized in a program designed to implement the state ideology of socialism.

+Under the Derg, the new Ethiopian military was dominated by the Amhara ethnic group.
+Similar to the period of the Ethiopian Empire under Menelik II and Haile Selassie, over 80% of generals and over 65% of colonels in the armed forces were Amhara's.
+While the Amhara constituted the majority of the officer corps, the army was still ethnically heterogeneous.